Search in Slack

 Start a search using keyboard shortcuts

 Type ⌘G on a Mac or CtrlG on Windows or Linux.
-You can also search in a specific conversation by typing ⌘F on a Mac or CtrlF on Windows or Linux from any channel or direct message.
+You can also search in a specific conversation by typing ⌘F on a Mac or CtrlF on Windows or Linux from any channel or DM.

 See results that begin with a partial word